rizac/stream2segment/README.md

   ```
   This will install packages satisfying a *minimum* required
   version (listed in  `setup.py`), and not the *exact* version passing tests, letting
-  `pip` handling the best version to use. **You can choose this strategy
+  `pip` handling the best versions to use. **You can choose this strategy
-  in case of mismatching distributions, or while installing stream2segment
+  not only in case of mismatching distributions, but also while working on a
-  in a virtual environment with already installed extra packages, if you want to avoid
+  virtual environment with already installed Python packages, if you want to avoid
   breaking existing code.**

 - In older ObsPy version, numpy needs to be installed first.
 If you see an error